hyperledger-archives/burrow/docs/developers.md

 ## Releasing

 * First of all make sure everyone is happy with doing a release now.
 * Update project/history.go with the latest releases notes and version.
-Run `make CHANGELOG.md NOTES.md` and make sure this is merged to master.
+Run `make CHANGELOG.md NOTES.md` and make sure this is merged to main.
-* On the master branch, run `make ready_for_pull_request`.
+* On the main branch, run `make ready_for_pull_request`.
 Check for any modified files.
-* Once master is update to date, switch to master locally run `make tag_release`.
+* Once main is update to date, switch to main locally run `make tag_release`.
 This will push the tag which kicks of the release build.
 * Optionally send out email on hyperledger burrow mailinglist.
 Agreements network email should be sent out automatically.

 ## Proposals